cpjobling/eg-247-textbook/transfer_functions/1/concepts.md

 In this unit, students will...

-* Compute Laplace transforms by hand and using symbolic math
+* Compute Laplace transforms by hand and using symbolic math.
-* Describe the properties of the Laplace transform
+* Describe the properties of the Laplace transform.
-* Apply Laplace transforms to solve initial value problems
+* Apply Laplace transforms to solve initial value problems.
-* Recall the definition of a linear time-invariant (LTI) operator
+* Recall the definition of a linear time-invariant (LTI) operator.

 +++ {"slideshow": {"slide_type": "notes"}}